VIC.GOV.AU | Policy and Advisory Library

 Principles of quality structured workplace learning

-• has a clearly articulated and documented purpose
+• have a clearly articulated and documented purpose

-• has clearly identified and documented learning outcomes for students within accredited programs which are linked to post-school qualifications
+• have clearly identified and documented learning outcomes for students within accredited programs which are linked to post-school qualifications

-• is of sufficient duration and depth to enable students to acquire a reasonable understanding of the enterprise/industry to be able to demonstrate competence according to industry standards of at least Level 1 of the Australian Qualifications Framework (AQF)
+• be of sufficient duration and depth that it enables students to acquire a reasonable understanding of the enterprise/industry and demonstrate competence according to at least Level 1 of the industry standards as outlined in the Australian Qualifications Framework (AQF)

-• matches students’ skills and interests with the structured training
+• match students’ skills and interests with the structured training

-• thoroughly prepares students, teachers and employers beforehand so that expectations and outcomes of the structured workplace learning are clearly understood by all parties
+• thoroughly prepare students, teachers and employers beforehand so that expectations and outcomes of the structured workplace learning are clearly understood by all parties.

-Quality structured workplace learning is monitored, in that:
+Quality structured workplace learning is monitored, to ensure that:

 • the learning is coordinated by staff with appropriate expertise and adequate resources